hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/288__Venkatraghavan_S.md

 >> it is not ajnAnena saha.
 (Neither is it jnAnena nivritti, but it is
 >> jnAnAbhAvAt nivritti, but let us ignore that for the sake of brevity).
 >>
-> ​How would you explain the dream world negated by the waking world and
+> How would you explain the dream world negated by the waking world and
 > viceversa.
 I recall you said waking has bAdha/nivRtti by dream but not so
 > the other way around.
 I don't see why, since there seems to be vaiShamya in
 > comparing dream world with waking world kAlatraya, but not the waking world